MasahikoSawada/pgtools/bdbench/README.md

 **All TIDs used as index tuples and dead tuples and the data structure are allocated in `TopMemoryContext`, lasting until the proc exit.
 Therefore, please note that the following steps must be executed in the same connection, the same backend process.**

+`bench.sql` is an example of the following operations.

 ### Preparation

 1. Generate index tuple TIDs and dead tuple TIDs